Student Government Association

 WestConn Housing & Residence Life offers its residents an integrated program known as CULTURE™, which stands for “Creating Undergraduate Learning Through Unique Residential Experiences.”
 The CULTURE™ program is designed to help students excel academically and provides a myriad of opportunities for community and leadership development.
 Students who live on campus are expected to participate in and support their living and learning environments.

 Once you have made the decision to live on campus, it is important to find the residence hall that best suits your needs.
-There are six halls at Western Connecticut State University: three halls on the Midtown campus and three halls on Westside.
+There are six halls at Western Connecticut State University: three on the Midtown campus and three on Westside.

 The three residence halls on the Midtown campus are all “traditional-style” residence halls.
 Fairfield Hall houses female students, while Newbury and Litchfield Halls are coeducational.
 All buildings are state-owned and staffed with professional residence directors.
 Rooms have basic cable, local telephone access, and students may access the internet through the campus ResNet program.